- Understanding Davis-Bacon for DOL-Funded Investment Partners

 Quality customer service is critical to expand registered apprenticeship and reach apprenticeship goals.
 This course explores important concepts in customer service, and how DOL-funded investment partners can work with partners and collaborate with registration agency staff to ensure the smooth implementation of registered apprenticeship programs.
 This course also provides practical tips for managing competing priorities and opportunities to apply the information you learn to realistic customer scenarios.

-This link offers a list of states that offer tax credits, funding, and other tuition support for hiring registered apprentices.
+This link offers a list of States that offer tax credits, funding, and other tuition support for hiring Registered Apprentices.

 Contact us with questions or for more information at raacademy@dol.gov